Eligibility and policies for financial aid

 Withdrawing from Augustana, refunds, return of federal financial aid, leave of absence

 Federal Title IV funds are awarded and disbursed to students under the assumption that the student will attend the school for the entire period for which the funds are awarded.
-When a student leaves the institution before completing the term, the student may no longer be eligible for the full amount of Title IV funds.
+When a student leaves the institution before completing the semester, the student may no longer be eligible for the full amount of Title IV funds.

 Leave of absence